x10102/wikicomma/README.md

 This is the SCP-CS fork of WikiComma used for our backups.
+The current (or WIP) extra features include:
+- [X] A `"blacklist"` config field to skip often updated and unimportant pages with huge revision counts (latest revision backed up manually)
+- [ ] A [ZeroMQ](https://zeromq.org/) server that will be used to communicate with [SCUTTLE](https://github.com/scp-cs/translatordb_web) and further automate the backup process

 WikiComma's original readme follows:

 # WikiComma